 PROJECT TRANSDANUBE.PEARLS – NETWORK FOR SUSTAINABLE MOBILITY ALONG THE DANUBE

-In the course of the project Transdanube.Pearls, altogether 15 project partners from 10 Danube countries aim to develop a network of destinations (so-called “Pearls”) committed to sustainable mobility in tourism along the Danube.
-The goal of the project is to develop socially fair, economically viable, and environmentally friendly and health promoting mobility services for the visitors of the Danube region.
+The project Transdanube.Pearls was officially launched during the Kick-Off conference in Belgrade on 1st March 2017.
+The central element of the project is the development of a network of destinations (“Pearls”) committed to sustainable mobility in tourism along the Danube.
+The project aims at developing socially fair, economically viable, and environmentally friendly and health promoting mobility services for the visitors of the Danube region.

 Contact / Lead Partner: